microsoft/private-openai-with-apim-for-chargeback/README.md

     ```./test-scripts/testchatcompletions.ps1```

-## Azure Monitor to calculate tokens usage for chargeback
+## Azure Monitor queries to extract tokens usage metrics

 - Once the Chargeback functionapp calculates the prompt and completion tokens per OpenAI request, it logs the information to Azure Log Analytics.
 - All custom logs from function app is logged to a table called `customEvents`